Covering Action on Conley Theory: Connection Matrices

-Whenever $S$ is an isolated invariant set and $S_{R,gA}$ is compact for all $g\in G$, by Theorem \ref{teo:G=G'}, $G=G'$, and hence the exact sequence (\ref{eq:exactpairsequence}) is well defined for all $g\in G$.
+Whenever $S$ is an isolated invariant set and $\widetilde{S}_{R,gA}$ is compact for all $g\in G$, by Theorem \ref{teo:G=G'} and Proposition \ref{cor:IISIFF}, one has that $G=G'$.
+Hence, the exact sequence in (\ref{eq:exactpairsequence}) is well defined for all $g\in G$.
 Therefore $\delta^N$ keeps track of all information on connections between adjacent invariant sets.

 The next result shows that the entry $\delta^N(R,A)$ of a $p$-connection matrix gives dynamical information about the connecting orbits from the repeller $R$ to the attractor $A$.